Schedule of 28th NOI (2025)

 Coding Environment

-The CMS workers of NOI 2023 run on the older Ubuntu 20.04 LTS with the following compilers:
+The CMS workers of this year's NOI will run on the older Ubuntu 20.04 LTS with the following compilers:

 • g++ 9.4.0